NJ State Parks

 -

-Clearer labels (e.g., Golfing, Contact Information, Camping Reservations)
+Clearer, task-oriented labels (e.g., Golfing, Contact Information, Camping Reservations)

 -

-Reduced cognitive load through reorganized sections
+Reduced cognitive load through simplified layouts and better content grouping

 -